 - Select <Extras>, <TNCserver>.
 TNCremoNT is now in server mode.
-It can receive data from the TNC and send data to the TNC - You can now call the file management functions on the TNC by pressing the key PGM MGTSee "Data transfer to/from an external data medium", page 121, in order to transfer the desired files
+It can receive data from the TNC and send data to the TNC - ► On the TNC, select the functions for file management using the PGM MGT keysee "Data transfer to/from an external data medium", page 119 and transfer the desired files